Ati people: Atis of Boracay

-Atis are the original inhabitants of Boracay island.
+Atis were the original inhabitants of Boracay island.
 As the island gained fame, Atis were pushed away.
 They lost their lands and many were rendered homeless.
 Consequently, many migrated to the Caticlan mainland.
-However, President Duterte took the initiative of land reforms.
-In November 2018, land titles of 3.2 ha were handed over to the Atis. about one percent of the roughly 1000 ha area of the island.
-The lack of education and discrimination remain issues faced by the Atis of Boracay in more recent times.
+However, President Duterte took the initiative for land reforms.
+In November 2018, land titles of 3.2 ha were handed over to the Atis.
+About one percent of the roughly 1000 ha area of the island.
+The lack of education and discrimination remain issues faced by the Atis of Boracay in recent times.

 The Philippine government through the Technical Education and Skills Development Authority (TESDA) has made efforts to increase Ati employability through scholarships for culinary and aesthetics training programs.
 Upon completion of these programs, they will graduate with a nationally recognized certificate.
 The government is also making an effort to create employment opportunities; in 2019, the Aklan provincial government hired two full-time employees from the Ati community to oversee the crop production in the Ati Greenhouse which was set up as a source of income for the Ati community.